rbraeunlich/formic/README.md

  The example subproject shows how to run the application in the former mode.

  The whole client <-> server communication expects a WebSocket connection between the two.

+## Communication

+Client and server communicate via JSON messages.
+Therefore, both implementations are independent of each other and the used programming language.
+Actually, clients could be implemented in different programming languages and are not limited to using the provided ScalaJS client library.
+It would be only necessary to provide a Scala implementation for the server.

+The existing messages for client <-> server communication are defined in [FormicMessage](https://github.com/rbraeunlich/formic/blob/master/common/shared/src/main/scala/de/tu_berlin/formic/common/message/FormicMessage.scala) and the JSON serialization in [FormicJsonProtocol](https://github.com/rbraeunlich/formic/blob/master/common/shared/src/main/scala/de/tu_berlin/formic/common/json/FormicJsonProtocol.scala).
+Internally, [uPickle](http://www.lihaoyi.com/upickle-pprint/upickle/) is used for the serialization.

+### Custom operations

+Because the possible operations that can be applied to a data type shall not be limited up-front, every data type implementation has to provide an implementation of a [FormicJsonDataTypeProtocol](https://github.com/rbraeunlich/formic/blob/master/common/shared/src/main/scala/de/tu_berlin/formic/common/json/FormicJsonDataTypeProtocol.scala) and register it at the `FormicJsonProtocol`.
+The custom protocol is used to de-/serialize the operations of a data type.

  Suggestions about how to improve *formic* are appreciated.